A

 If Thou Must Love Me: Elizabeth Barrett Browning

-If We Must Die: Claude McKay
+If we must die: Claude McKay

 If you can keep your head when all about you ("If"): Rudyard Kipling